MicrosoftDocs/win32/desktop-src/Controls/tcm-setextendedstyle.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TCM\_SETEXTENDEDSTYLE message

 Sets the extended styles that the tab control will use.
-You can send this message explicitly or by using the [**TabCtrl\_SetExtendedStyle**](tabctrl-setextendedstyle.md) macro.
+You can send this message explicitly or by using the [**TabCtrl\_SetExtendedStyle**](/windows/win32/Commctrl/nf-commctrl-tabctrl_setextendedstyle?branch=master) macro.

 ## Parameters